biodiversitydata-se/mol-data/rdocs/_build/html/_sources/index.rst.txt

     :file: tables/ontology-fields.csv
     :header-rows: 1

   In the linked ontology tree views, click the plus sign next to a blue-shaded branch to show all instances of that term, and continue downwards until you find the most specific term that accurately describes your data.
+It is good practice to then register the term together with ontology acronym and accession, e.g: *marine pelagic biome (ENVO:01000023)*.

 .. |br2| raw:: html

   <br />

 - **Environmental attributes of host-associated samples are ambiguous**.
-As stated above, a spider may in a sense be the environment from which a host-associated sample derives, but as the external environment also may be of interest here, we suggest that you interpret *environment (biome)* and *environment (feature)* the same way as for non-host-associated samples, and use *organic material*, or any instance of this term, for the *environment (material)* attribute.
+As stated above, a spider may in a sense be the environment from which a host-associated sample derives, but as the external environment also may be of interest here, we suggest that you interpret *environment (biome)* and *environment (feature)* the same way as for non-host-associated samples, and use the most specific instance of *organic material (ENVO:01000155)* for the *environment (material)* attribute.

 .. |br3| raw:: html